dpc/dpc.github.com/content/post/my-opinion-on-go.md

 attitude thinking "it's simple, fast, and easy to learn".

-I enjoy (Crude but still) static typing, compiling to native code, and most of all: native-green thread support make Go quite productive for server side code.
-You just have to get used to many workarounds for lack of generics, remember about avoid all the [Go landmines][landmines] and don't mind poor expressiveness.
+I enjoy (Crude but still) static typing, compiling to native code, and most of all: native-green thread, making Go quite productive for server side code.
+I just had to get used to many workarounds for lack of generics, remember about avoid all the [Go landmines][landmines] and ignore poor expressiveness.

 My favourite thing about Go, is that it produces static, native binaries.
-Unlike software written in Python, using software writing in Go is always painless.
+Unlike software written in Python, getting software written in Go to actually run is always painless.

 However overall, Go is poorly designed language full of painful archaisms.
 It ignores multiple great ideas from programming languages research and other PL